-In 2018, organization expenses in the amount of \$29,000 (excluding applicable taxes such as HST) were incurred for the issuance of Preferred Units.
-Organization expenses were expensed in full in 2019 on the statements of comprehensive income and the Fund is required to re-pay this amount to the Manager over five years commencing January 31, 2019.
+In 2018, organization expenses in the amount of \$29,000 (excluding applicable taxes such as GST and/or HST) were incurred for the issuance of Preferred Units.
+Organization expenses were expensed in full in 2019 on the statements of comprehensive income (loss) and the Fund is required to re-pay this amount to the Manager over five years commencing January 31, 2019.